Is Arsenal vs Barcelona on TV? How to watch Women’s Champions League final

 Mariona Caldentey has been influential from a deeper midfield position alongside captain Kim Little, with Frida Maanum allowed to roam further forward.
 On the wings, Arsenal carry pace and danger in Chloe Kelly and Caitlin Foord, while striker Alessia Russo has seven Champions League goals this season, level with Caldentey.

 The only question comes down to goalkeeper.
-Daphne van Domselaar has not played in Arsenal’s last three games, having returned from injury to face Lyon in the second leg.
-Manuela Zinsberger may have to start instead.
+Daphne van Domselaar has not played in Arsenal’s last three games, having returned from injury to face Lyon in the second leg, but Renee Slegers said she is available to play.

 Barcelona’s spine has been familiar for many years, as is built around the key partnerships and experience of Aitana Bonmati, Alexia Putellas and Patri Guijarro in midfield and Mapi Leon and Irene Paredes in defence.
 Spain’s No 1 Cata Coll and right back Ona Batlle continue the Spanish spine of the team.